eladjmc/week-6-ansible/bonus/README.md

 enjoy.

-### Big thanks to Ben Asulin who is a master of windows server and had guided me and explained how to configure the windows machine
+### Big thanks to Ben Asulin who is a master of windows servers and had guided me and explained how to configure the windows machine